spinxas/shoppingMarket/README.md

 ## Discounts
 The discounts are configured using discount.properties file within the resource folder.
 There are two types of discounts:
-* ThreeForTwo - Three products which are the same will be for the price of two.
+* 3for2 - Three products which are the same will be for the price of two.
-* TwoForOne - Two products which are the same will cost 1£
+* 2for1 - Two products which are the same will cost 1£
 Products with discounts are seperated by comma seperator within the properties file.

 ## Running the application